yasutakatou/goVernance/README.md

 .*aws ec2.*
 ```

+On the S3 side, describe the commands to be compared<br>
+**Attach to lambda a policy** and its role that allows lambda functions access to S3

 ```
 [define]
 s3 list up	1	aws sns publish --topic-arn "arn:aws:sns:ap-northeast-1:128259705520:email" --message "s3 add > 1" --subject "s3 diff alert"